ibm-cloud-docs/messages-for-rabbitmq/ts-defs.md

 You encounter errors while importing definitions from {{site.data.keyword.messages-for-rabbitmq}} 3.9 to version 3.11.
 {: tsSymptoms}

+[RabbitMQ definitions](https://www.rabbitmq.com/definitions.html){: external} are metadata that RabbitMQ stores about its cluster.
+This metadata includes information about users, vhosts, queues, exchanges, bindings, and runtime parameters.
+Definitions can be used to restore a cluster or migrate to a new cluster.
 An error while importing definitions can be due to invalid imported arguments being imported from {{site.data.keyword.messages-for-rabbitmq}} 3.9 to version 3.11.
 Review the following information to troubleshoot and resolve common connectivity problems:
 {: tsResolve}

 Look into your [logs](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-logging) and search for this line: